Sebclem/hassio-nextcloud-backup/README.md

 ## About

 Easily backup your Hass.io snapshots to Nextcloud.
-Auto backup can be configure with the web interface.

 ### Features
 - Auto Backup : Configure this add-on to automaticly backup your HassIO instance.